We will fight for you.

 Data sources and methodology

 Data for this analysis comes from the National Highway Transit Safety Administration’s Fatality Analysis Reporting System.
-We looked at fatal crashes from 2004 through 2021 (the most recent year for which data has been publicly released as of February 2024), isolating crashes that either happened in an intersection or as a result of driver action in an intersection (turning, etc.).
+The team of personal injury attorneys in Atlanta looked at fatal crashes from 2004 through 2021 (the most recent year for which data has been publicly released as of February 2024), isolating crashes that either happened in an intersection or as a result of driver action in an intersection (turning, etc.).

 Request Free Consultation